Hiking Highlight (Segment)

 - It is said to be one of the wildest and most unspoilt gorges in the Swabian Forest.

-- up or down narrow paths and stairs
+- uphill or downhill on narrow paths and stairs

 - partly steep valley walls